 In addition, you may see the grey skin come out in patches rather than all at once.

-You will notice the skin becomes tight and will turn white before the shedding begins.
+You will notice that the skin becomes tight and turn white before the shedding begins.

 Keep in mind; your beardie may show a loss in appetite before they begin shedding and may appear lethargic.